 Smoke will deeply penetrate virtually any surface.
 A smoke particle is extremely small - about .01 to 1 micron (a human hair is 75 microns).
-Smoke odor cannot be effectively treated by spraying deodorizers because a water droplet is much larger and will not reach embedded smoke reside.
+Smoke odor cannot be effectively treated by spraying deodorizers because a water droplet is much larger and will not reach embedded smoke residue.
 Ozone Generators are extremely effective at neutralizing deeply embedded smoke odors and available from Ace for rental, however they are not recommended for occupied homes.

 Cat Urine Under Ultra Violat Lighting